Venkatgopi04/ecommerce-catalog-frontend/README.md

 image URL

-🔹 Step 4: Create Product Service
+4. Create Product Service
-Build a service to manage product data.
+Build a service to handle product-related logic:

-Use an in-memory list to store products.
+Use an in-memory array to store and manage products.

-Include methods to:
+Add methods for:

-Get all products
+Retrieving all products

-Add a new product

-Delete a product
+Adding new products

+Deleting products

-Also, handle admin login/logout using localStorage.
+Also implement admin login and logout using localStorage.

-🔹 Step 5: Implement Product Listing
+5. Implement Product Listing

-Use Bootstrap cards or grid to show all products.
+Use Bootstrap grid or cards to show all products.

-Use *ngFor loop to display each product dynamically.
+Use Angular’s looping mechanism to display products dynamically.

 Add a "View Details" button on each card.

-🔹 Step 6: Implement Product Details Modal
+6. Implement Product Details Modal

-When "View Details" is clicked, show a modal or a popup.
+Show a modal popup when "View Details" is clicked.

-Modal shows complete product details like name, price, image, etc.
+Modal displays complete product details like name, description, price, and image.

-Include a close button.
+Include a button to close the modal.

-🔹 Step 7: Admin Login Page
+7. Admin Login Page
-Create a simple login form.

-Accept email and password.
+Create a login form that accepts email (username) and password.

+Hardcode the credentials for admin login:

+Username: admin

+Password: admin123

-On successful match (hardcoded values), store admin session in localStorage.
+On successful login, store session information in localStorage.

-Redirect to admin dashboard on successful login.
+Redirect to the admin dashboard upon login.

-🔹 Step 8: Admin Dashboard
+8. Admin Dashboard

-Only accessible if admin is logged in.
+Accessible only if admin is logged in.

-Provide a form to add a new product.
+Display a form to add new products with fields for name, description, price, and image URL.

-List all current products with a delete button for each.
+Show a list of existing products with a delete button for each.

-When a product is added, it shows up in the product list.
+When a product is added, it should immediately appear in both the dashboard and main catalog.

-When deleted, it is removed from both dashboard and catalog.
+When a product is deleted, it should be removed from both views.

-🔹 Step 9: Set Up Routing
+9. Set Up Routing

-Set up routing to navigate between:
+Configure routes to switch between:

 Home (product list)